danillopneto/hey-url-challenge-code-dotnet/CHALLENGE.md

 1. Google Charts is already added to display charts but you can use any library
 1. Use the [`BrowserDetector` nuget package](https://github.com/kshyju/BrowserDetector) already installed to extract device information about each click
+1. `Microsoft.EntityFrameworkCore.InMemory` is used to simplify application setup and development, but you can use a local instance of a relational database of your choice if you wish.

 # Pages